 Why would the IRS be interested in forgiving your debt?

-The IRS is the biggest and meanest debt collector in the world, right?
-True.
-The IRS can put a lien on all your property, withdrawal money from your bank accounts, and even garnish your wages.
-All without the need of a court order.
+The IRS can put a lien on all your property, withdraw money from your bank accounts, and even garnish your wages.
+All without the need for a court order.
 So, why would the IRS be interested in forgiving your debt?
-Good question.
 The answer lies in two rarely published facts about the IRS.

-- IRS resources are constrained.
-Five years of budget cuts by Congress has limited the IRS’ ability to enforce its own laws.
+IRS resources are constrained.
+Five years of budget cuts by Congress have limited the IRS’s ability to enforce its laws.
 The IRS budget has been reduced by $1.2 billion since 2010 despite having 12.8 million more tax returns to process.
-(Source) Since 2010, the IRS has laid off 17,000 workers, which explains why, in 2015, the IRS only audited 0.7% of all tax returns.
-(Source)
+Since 2010, the IRS has laid off 17,000 workers, which explains why, in 2015, they only audited 0.7% of all tax returns.

-- You may have heard that the IRS only has 10 years to collect taxes, but did you know it only has 3 years to assess your tax liability after you file a tax return?
-These time restrictions put a lot of pressure on already overworked IRS agents.
+The IRS has a limited timeframe to assess tax liability.
+It has 10 years to collect taxes but only three years to assess your tax liability.
+These time restrictions put much pressure on already overworked IRS agents.

-Remember the IRS is underfunded and overworked.
-So it prefers to forgive some of your debt than waste its resources going to trial or pursuing a long collection process.
-Unfortunately, to file a settlement the IRS requires you to complete complicated forms and provide detailed financial reports.
+Remember, the IRS is underfunded and overworked.
+So it prefers to go down the path of debt forgiveness than waste its resources going to trial or pursuing a long collection process.
+To file a settlement, the IRS requires you to complete complicated forms and provide detailed financial reports.
 Many taxpayers are rightfully wary of sharing financial information that could later be used against them.
-Therefore, millions of dollars in tax relief go unclaimed every year.
-You may be entitled to a tax reduction.
-Don’t miss out.
-SuperMoney’s tax relief experts can help simplify the process.
+So, millions of dollars in tax relief go unclaimed every year.

-There are several tax relief programs taxpayers can apply for, but only three that offer debt forgiveness:
+The IRS Fresh Start Initiative has multiple tax debt relief programs you can apply for, but only three that offer debt forgiveness: